nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `unassign <index> n/<name>`

-* `unassign` command only works when the displayed list is a student or tutor list.
+* `unassign` command only works when the **displayed list** is a student or tutor list.

-* The index refers to the index number shown in the displayed list.
+* The index refers to the index number shown in the **displayed list**.

 * The index must be a positive integer 1, 2, 3, …

 * `<name>` field refers to name of the class being assigned and should only contain alphanumeric characters and spaces, and should not be left blank.
-The specified tuition class (case-sensitive) must already exist in the tuition class list.
+The specified tuition class (case-sensitive) must already exist in the **class list**.

 * The tuition class to be unassigned from the specified student/tutor must have been assigned to the